Best in the World '16

 Best in the World '16 was a professional wrestling pay-per-view (PPV) event produced by Ring of Honor (ROH).
-It took place in Cabarrus Arena in Concord, North Carolina on June 24, 2016.
+It took place in the Cabarrus Arena in Concord, North Carolina on June 24, 2016.
 It was the seventh annual ROH Best in the World event.
 The event saw the appearance of WCW legend Kevin Sullivan.

 Eight matches took place at the event.
 In the main event, Jay Lethal defeated Jay Briscoe to retain the ROH World Championship in their rematch since last year's event.
 Other prominent matches were B. J. Whitmer defeating Steve Corino in a non-sanctioned fight without honor (originally scheduled for Final Battle 2015, but because Corino's neck surgery and Whitmer's knee injury, it took place at Best in the World '16) after the interference of Kevin Sullivan, The Addiction (Christopher Daniels & Frankie Kazarian) retaining the ROH World Tag Team Championships against The Motor City Machine Guns (Alex Shelley & Chris Sabin), the Bullet Club (The Young Bucks (Matt & Nick Jackson) & Adam Cole) defeating War Machine (Hanson & Raymond Rowe) & Moose and Mark Briscoe defeating Roderick Strong.
 The event marked the last PPV matches of both Steve Corino and Roderick Strong.
 Corino left on December 31, 2016, and Strong left on June 25, 2016, and both joined WWE.